memflow/memflow-pcileech/README.md

 ### Building the stand-alone connector for dynamic loading

-The stand-alone connector of this library is feature-gated behind the `inventory` feature.
 To compile a dynamic library for use with the connector inventory use the following command:

 ```